cascremers/scyther/README.md

 ------

 We are currently rewriting the manual.
-The current (incomplete) snapshot of the manual can be found here:
+The current (incomplete) snapshot of the manual can be found in the following location:

   * [./gui/scyther-manual.pdf](gui/scyther-manual.pdf)